surzerker/rwkmulti/README.md

 - **Windows 11 Users:** You typically do **not** need to install GeckoDriver separately, as Selenium integrates directly with Firefox.
 - **Script File:** The script file is named `rwkmulti_v4.pyw` and launches the GUI without opening a command prompt or terminal.

+## New Features (v5)

+- **Multi-threaded Performance:**
+  The script now uses a multi-threaded approach to dramatically improve performance, resulting in faster, more responsive gameplay across multiple windows.

+- **GUI Log Output:**
+  The new GUI incorporates real-time logging directly within the interface, allowing for easier troubleshooting and monitoring of script activity.

+- **Advanced Ignore Keys:**
+  Enhanced capability to selectively specify keys to ignore for any character, allowing custom configurations for individual characters as clarified by Jeff on 3/29/2025.

 ## Prerequisites

 Before running this script, ensure the following are installed: